lmpham1/discord-bot-v2/README.md

 ```

 ## Configuration
-1. Rename the config.example.json file to config.json.
+1. Rename the `.env.example` file to `.env`
-2. Open the config.json file and provide the necessary values for your Discord bot token and other configurations.
+2. Open the `.env` file and provide the necessary values for your Discord bot token and other configurations.

 ## Usage
 To start the bot, run the following command: